Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Homogeneous system

 Equation~(\ref{eq:GPE_Thomas_Fermi}) has a non-local character, i.e., the density at any given position is determined in part by the density of its surrounding neighborhood.
-This makes it hard, if not impossible, to solve the equation in real space explicitly.
+This makes it hard, if not impossible, to solve the equation in real space explicitly for a general form of the impurity potential (though see ~\cite{Eberlein2005} for solutions in some special cases).
 At the same time, linearity of Eq.~(\ref{eq:GPE_Thomas_Fermi}) with respect to $\delta n$ allows us to find its Fourier transform $ \delta \tilde n(\mathbf{k})=\int \mathrm{d}\mathbf{r}\delta n(\mathbf{r})e^{-i\mathbf{k}\cdot\mathbf{r}}$ easily:

 where $\tilde V_i$ and $\tilde V_d$ are Fourier transforms of the impurity and dipole-dipole potentials, respectively.
 In the case of the dipole potential, $\tilde V_d(\mathbf{k})=C_{dd}(\cos^2\alpha-1/3)$~\cite{Goral2000,lahaye2009} with $\alpha$ being the angle between $\mathbf{d}$ and $\mathbf{k}$.
 This expression can be conveniently re-written using the second Legendre polynomial: $\tilde V_d(\mathbf{k})=2C_{dd}P_2(\cos(\alpha))/3$.